Helping millions of people navigate the world of technology.

 Restart your PC for changes to take effect and try using Quick Settings again.

-6. Create New User Account
+Fix 5: Create a New User Account

-Step 1: Press Windows key + I to launch the Settings app.
+Step 1: Press the Windows key + I to launch the Settings app.
+Then, go to Accounts > Family & other users.

 Was this helpful?